April 2019 Results: 6 seats (loss of 13 seats)

-Other Notable Members: Shelly Yachimovich, Stav Shaffir, Eitan Cabel
+Other Notable Members: Shelly Yachimovich, Itzik Shmuli, Stav Shaffir, Tal Russo

 Date of Primary Election: February 12

 Founded in 1968, the Labor party was descended from the historic “Mapai,” a social democratic workers’ party.
 Mapai and then Labor dominated Israeli politics for most of its early history until the late 1970s, with prominent leaders like David Ben-Gurion, Golda Meir, Yitzhak Rabin and Shimon Peres.
-Since the prime ministership of Rabin from 1992-1995, the party has been considered generally supportive of the two-state solution and pursuing a diplomatic solution to the Israeli-Palestinian conflict.
-In recent years, it has struggled to remain competitive and has lost much of its historic base of support among secular Israelis.
+Since the Rabin’s prime ministership from 1992-1995, the party has been considered generally supportive of the two-state solution and pursuing a diplomatic solution to the Israeli-Palestinian conflict.
+In recent years, the party has struggled to remain competitive and has lost much of its historic base among secular Israelis.
+In the April 2019 election, leader Avi Gabbay led the party to its worst ever result, winning just 6 seats in the Knesset (down from 19 seats in the previous Knesset).
 Since Labor last held the prime ministership in 2001, the party has cycled between eight different party leaders.
-In the 2015 election, Isaac Herzog, then Chairman of the Labor party, announced a joint slate called “The Zionist Union,” which he formed with Hatnuah’s Tzipi Livni.
-The Zionist Union garnered 24 combined seats, making it the main party of the opposition following Netanyahu’s victory, and Herzog the official Leader of the Opposition.
-In July 2017, the Labor party held leadership elections and Avi Gabbay was elected the Chairman of the Labor party.
+In the 2015 election, Isaac Herzog, then Chairman of the Labor party, announced a joint slate called “The Zionist Union,” which he formed with the Hatnuah party’s Tzipi Livni.
+The Zionist Union garnered 24 combined seats in 2015, making it the main party of the opposition following Netanyahu’s victory, and Herzog the official Leader of the Opposition.

 Views on Israeli-Palestinian Conflict

-Historically the party which negotiated the Oslo Accords with the Palestinians, Labor has for the past 30 years supported a two-state solution to resolve the conflict.
-Some analysts believe that the party’s lack of success in recent elections is at least partly due to its close identification with the Oslo framework.
+Historically the party which negotiated the Oslo Accords with the Palestinians, Labor has for the past 30 years supported a two-state solution.
+Some analysts believe the party’s lack of success in recent elections is at least partly due to its close identification with the Oslo framework.
 As chairman, Avi Gabbay has tried to mitigate Labor’s identification with Oslo by suggesting that any agreement with the Palestinians would not imply the evacuation of settlements located in a future Palestinian state.
 Gabbay has also spoken of a future Palestinian state being demilitarized and a future peace deal with the Palestinians being part of a regional agreement.
-He has said he would freeze settlement construction outside of the blocs.
+He has also said he would freeze settlement construction outside of the blocs.
 Like most Israeli politicians, he supported President Trump’s decision to move the US embassy to Jerusalem and he has said Jerusalem must remain united in a peace deal with the Palestinians.
-He has called the settlement enterprise “the beautiful and devoted face of Zionism.”
+Gabbay has called the settlement enterprise “the beautiful and devoted face of Zionism.”

 Views of Democracy